mindspore-lab/mindone/examples/opensora_hpcai/README.md

 Here, we report the training performance and evaluation results on the UCF-101 dataset.

-Experiments are tested on ascend 910* with mindspore 2.3.0 graph mode.
+All experiments are tested on ascend 910* with mindspore 2.3.0 graph mode.

 | model name   | cards  | batch size | resolution   |  precision  |  jit level    | graph compile | s/step    | PSNR   | SSIM  | recipe |
 | :--:         | :--:   | :--:       | :--:         | :--:       | :--:         | :--:          | :--:      | :--:   | :--:      | :--:      |